 Blues Muse 1.

-Ward.
-This took me back to when I saw Black Sabbath at Coventry University (Lanchester Polytechnic back then) in Warwickshire (UK) in 1968 or 1969, before Sabbath became famous.
+This took me back to when I saw Black Sabbath at Lanchester Polytechnic (now Coventry Uni) in Warwickshire (UK) in 1968 or 1969, before Sabbath became famous.

 While you’re here, there’s a link below to an interview by a Bob Marley fan I did years ago, simply because I was on nodding acquaintance with the legend, before he became so famous.
 The link’s below the picture.